Vectorworks/developer-scripting/Common/Tasks/Info/PluginCredentials.md

 Then, when you receive the credentials <code>.vst</code> file, you would would use Vectorworks script to embed it to one or many script plugin files.

+**Note:** You must have the plugin name that will contain these credentials into the credentials file (.json).
+It is possible to embed any credentials file, but it will not pick it up if the file name doesn't match the .json/.vst.

 Here is a pyhon script example that will enumerate all script plugins in <code>c:\MyFolder</code> and embed the <code>C:\Downloads\MyCredentials.vst</code>  credentials file in them.
 ```python
 vs.AddCredentials('c:\MyFolder', 'C:\Downloads\MyCredentials.vst')